 appears, then one of the modules in the application was compiled with one of the "fpi", "fpi87", "fp2", "fp3" or "fp5" options.
-If the "fpi" option was used, the 80x87 emulator library (EMU387.LIB) should be included when linking the application.
+If the "fpi" option was used, the 80x87 emulator library (emu387.lib) should be included when linking the application.

-If the "fpi87" option was used, the empty 80x87 emulator library NOEMU387.LIB should be included when linking the application.
+If the "fpi87" option was used, the empty 80x87 emulator library noemu387.lib should be included when linking the application.

-The 80x87 emulator is contained in EMU387.LIB.
-Use NOEMU387.LIB in place of EMU387.
-LIB when the emulator is not wanted.
+The 80x87 emulator is contained in emu387.1ib.
+Use noemu387.1ib in place of emu387.1ib when the emulator is not wanted.

 Normally, the compiler and linker will automatically take care of this.
-Simply ensure that the WATCOM environment variable includes the location of the Watcom C/C++ libraries.
+Simply ensure that the WATCOM environment variable includes the location of the Open Watcom C/C++ libraries.

-5.6 Watcom C/C++ 80x87 Math Libraries
+5.5 Open Watcom C/C++ 80x87 Math Libraries